 Fiverr is one of the most popular freelancer websites on the internet.
 Freelancers sought at Fiverr are those with backgrounds such as graphic design, video and animation, music and audio, and more.

-Fiverr is broken up into sellers and buyers; as a freelance animator you’re a seller.
-Sellers post gigs: you detail what you offer and for how much.
+Fiverr is broken up into sellers and buyers; as a freelance animator, you’re a seller.
+Sellers post gigs: you detail what you offer and how much your work is worth as "freelance animation".
 Be creative when creating your gigs and know how much to charge based on your experience and what you’re offering.

 You can also send an “offer” for a job posted by a buyer.
-However, you can’t see buyers’ requests until you’ve created a gig, and you’ll only see jobs related to your gig.
+However, you can’t see buyers’ requests until you’ve created a gig, and you’ll only see jobs related to your gig and freelance animation.

 The only con of joining Fiverr is the competitive work environment.
 It might be challenging for freelance animators who are just starting out to be able to find animation clients.

-Fiverr has a level system for their sellers; it’s important to understand these levels because as you gain more experience on Fiverr and move up, you’ll attract more higher paying clients.
+Fiverr has a level system for their sellers; it’s important to understand these levels because as you gain more experience on Fiverr and move up, you’ll attract higher-paying freelance animation clients.

 On Fiverr, there are many individuals creating animated marketing videos.
 So you have to ask yourself: how will you make yourself stand out?